From closed to open strings: the tensionless route in Kalb-Ramond background and noncommutativity: Introduction

 corresponds to fixing the worldsheet coordinates such that time evolution is generated solely along the $\tau$-direction.
 In this gauge, the action simplifies to

 This is precisely the action of a free massless scalar field in a Carrollian setting-often referred to as a Carroll scalar.

-Importantly, even after this gauge choice, residual symmetries remain.
-These symmetries form an infinite-dimensional algebra, now recognized as the 2D Conformal Carroll algebra, which is mathematically equivalent to the Bondi-Metzner-Sachs algebra in three dimensions (BMS$_3$) \cite{Barnich:2006av}.
+In tensile string theory, the residual symmetry after gauge fixing is the Virasoro algebra: a single copy for open strings and two copies (Vir $\otimes$ Vir) for closed strings.
+In the tensionless case, closed strings exhibit the 2D Conformal Carroll Algebra (CCA)-equivalent to Bondi-Metzner-Sachs algebra in three dimensions (BMS$_3$) \cite{Barnich:2006av}-while open strings give rise to a novel Boundary Conformal Carrollian Algebra (BCCA), reflecting the intrinsically degenerate, Carrollian nature of tensionless dynamics.

 The connection to asymptotic symmetries of flat spacetime and its interpretation as the Carrollian contraction of the Virasoro algebra were realized in~\cite{Bagchi:2013bga}.
 Carrollian conformal structures have become a vibrant area of research, with numerous works exploring their role in tensionless strings \cite{Bagchi:2015nca, Bagchi:2016yyf, Casali:2016atr, Casali:2017zkz, Bagchi:2017cte, Bagchi:2019cay, Bagchi:2020fpr, Bagchi:2020ats}, see path-integral quantization of tensionless (super) string \cite{Chen:2023esw}, see related works \cite{Chen:2025gaz} (see, e.g., \cite{Bagchi:2025vri} for more discussions).

-\subsection{{Tensionless limit as a worldsheet Carroll limit.}}
+\subsection{Tensionless limit as a worldsheet Carroll limit.}

 In the tensionless limit, the string becomes long and floppy.
 This behavior can be realized by applying a singular scaling transformation to the worldsheet coordinates $(\sigma, \tau)$,

 Intuitively, this rescaling causes the spatial direction $\sigma$ to dominate over time on the worldsheet, reflecting the characteristics of an extended, tensionless string.
 The transformation in Eq.~\eqref{eq:scaling_limit} corresponds to a Carrollian limit on the worldsheet \cite{Duval:2014lpa}.
 This is also referred to as the ultra-relativistic (UR) limit on the worldsheet-a limit in which speed of light on the worldsheet vanishes.
 In terms of worldsheet velocities $v$ and the worldsheet speed of light $c$, this corresponds to